 Record-breaking carbon emissions from wildfires in 2021

-According to the Copernicus Atmosphere Monitoring Service (CAMS), wildfires that occurred in 2021 in some regions of Siberia, the United States, and Turkey released a record amount of carbon emissions.
-Globally, these fires emitted 1.76 billion tonnes of carbon, which is more than double the amount produced by Germany’s yearly CO2 emissions.
+According to the Copernicus Atmosphere Monitoring Service (CAMS), in 2021, wildfires in some regions of Siberia, the United States, and Turkey released a record amount of carbon emissions.
+Globally, these fires emitted 1.76 billion tonnes of carbon, more than double the amount produced by Germany’s yearly CO2 emissions.
 Certain areas, including parts of Siberia’s Yakutia region, Turkey, Tunisia, and the western United States, had their highest recorded wildfire emissions between January and November.
-CAMS’ senior scientist Mark Parrington attributes the increase in flammability and fire risk of vegetation to the hotter and drier regional conditions caused by climate change.
-Although global wildfire emissions in 2021 were not the highest since 2003, CAMS believes that these emissions will continue to increase as the effects of climate change unfold.
-In particular, Yakutia in northeastern Siberia had its highest CO2 emissions from wildfires during the summer since 2003.
-Meanwhile, in western Siberia, there were numerous fires, producing daily CO2 emissions that were significantly above the average between 2003 and 2021.
-Fires in Canada, California, and the US Pacific Northwest released about 83 million tonnes of CO2, generating large smoke plumes that reached Europe through the Atlantic.

 Prolonged La Nina Event Worsens Grass Fire Risk

 As La Nina fades, Australia is facing a high risk of devastating grass fires in 2023 due to tinder-dry vegetation that has thickened over three years of above-average rainfall, warns the Climate Council.
 The rapid grass growth, accelerated by widespread rain, will dry out, and high temperatures will further exacerbate the threat to other regions, creating powder keg conditions for future fires.
-While grass fires typically burn with less intensity they can spread more rapidly than forest fires because of the oxygen surrounding standing grass, with flame fronts recorded at speeds up to 25 km per hour.
-Also, due to worsening climate change conditions, grass fires can generate intensities up to 30,000 kW/m.
-A combination of hot and dry conditions with strong winds could see grass fires unfold more destructive and deadly than Australia ever before experienced.
-Based on history and experience, once fire intensity exceeds 4,000 kW/m it will be very difficult for firefighters to control the fire through direct attack methods.
-The group’s founder, Greg Mullins, warned that conditions will worsen if the forecast El Nino dry weather system persists during the cooler months and into next summer.
-There is an increased risk for major grass fires breaking out during hot, dry, and windy weather across several states up to and possibly including April.
+While grass fires typically burn less intensely, they can spread more rapidly than forest fires because of the oxygen surrounding standing grass, with flame fronts recorded at speeds up to 25 km per hour.

 Grass-covered land burned in Australia; Source: Response Team at NASA GSFC.
 Caption by Holli Riebeek. https://earthobservatory.nasa.gov/images/52354/vast-area-